kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 ## Usage

-As you have noticed by now.
-This is very different than the built-in TTS in Home Assistant.
+As you have noticed by now, this is very different than the built-in TTS in Home Assistant.
 Basically at this point, you have a webserver running at `http://hassio.local:8349` that you can make requests to.

 First visit `http://hassio.local:8349/api/allClipCapableDevices`